 Learn How to Form a Limited Partnership

-Forming a Limited Partnership Is Easy, Quick, and Inexpensive These Days
+Forming a Limited Partnership Is Quick, Easy, and Inexpensive

 If you find yourself wanting to pool your money with family members, friends, or other investors after reading about the benefits of limited partnerships in Limited Partnerships 101, you might be wondering about the actual process of forming a limited partnership.
 This is especially true if you are interested in the estate tax and gift tax benefits.